This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Maintaining Soil Health

-- Incorporate diverse matter for soil enrichment
+- Mix in diverse plant matter for enrichment.

 Avoiding Chemical Treatments